 Delilah let out a loud cough.
-"Yeah, he's that big mucky-muck lawyer who defends the members of the Freedom's Angels and the Guardian Watchdogs when they get busted."
+“Yeah, he’s that big muckety-muck lawyer who defends the members of the Freedom’s Angels and the Guardian Watchdogs when they get busted.”

 “The wedding just happens to be that of Rigal’s daughter.
 If the troll disrupts his little princess’s precious nuptials, Rigal will do everything he can to rile up the Freedom’s Angels and the Guardian Watchdogs.
 Not only that, he’ll drag the FH-CSI through the mud.”

 Crap.
 That put a whole new spin on the night.
-We had to stop that troll spirit before he laid waste to the nuptials.
+We had to stop that troll spirit before he lay waste to the nuptials.

-"Delilah, look up the troll on the computers.
-Menolly and I will head out...oh damn it, we can't.
-We only brought your Jeep."
-We had been on the hunt for fish and chips, not a fight.
+“Delilah, look up the troll on the computers.
+Menolly and I will head out…oh damn it, we can’t.
+We only brought your Jeep.”
+We had started out on the hunt for fish and chips, and later, we had planned to go clubbing.
+We hadn’t counted on a fight.
 I turned to Chase.
-"Can Menolly and I ride with your people?"
+“Can Menolly and I ride with your people?”

 Chase nodded.
 “Hurry, though.
 They’re ready to head out.
 Delilah—you can use the computer in Yugi’s office.
 He’ll help you with anything you need.”
 As we headed out the door, he called after us, “I don’t care how you do it.
 Just get that troll or we’ll all pay the price.”

 Marquette and Brooks were partners and they had already left, so Menolly and I crammed ourselves into the backseat of Fry’s patrol car.
 Fry was lean and tall, and as tough as they came.
 When she barked, the others jumped.
 A regular Rottweiler, Chase had said.